OpenTOPAS/OpenTOPAS/OpenTOPAS_quickStart_MacOS.md

 > [!WARNING]
 > Those with M1, M2 or M3 chips (check by going to the apple logo on the upper left of your screen and clicking on “About this Mac”) have `arm64` architecture and should include this architecture in the `DCMAKE_OSX_ARCHITECTURES` option of the cmake command in step 6.2 below.
 Those with Intel chips should not include this command and can delete the last line of the cmake command.

 6.1.
-Check which version of `qt@5` you have installed on your system as well as the associated installation path with the following command.
+Check which version of `qt` you have installed on your system as well as the associated installation path with the following command.

-        readlink -f $(brew --prefix qt@5)
+        readlink -f $(brew --prefix qt)

 Replace the path supplied to `DCMAKE_PREFIX_PATH` in step 6.2 with the output of the above command.